-It is all that is related to the internal aspect of language as regards its textual construction and what it contains of indications with functional effects that reveal the intended meaning2.
+It is all that is related to the internal aspect of language as regards its textual construction and what it contains of indications with functional effects that reveal the intended meaning.
 Or, it is "the set of discursive or verbal elements of the linguistic event"3.
 Through them, construction and composition are achieved if the place of the word in that composition is taken into account.
 This meaning is extended to go beyond real words and sentences, prior or subsequent, to mean: "the whole part of it and the whole book (the text)"4.
 Most of those who gave examples when they described linguistic context, gave importance to its effect on the significance of the word.
 However, its effect extends into a semantic area that includes even omitted things by guessing how they would be in a manner congruent with their position in the text.
-That is what is called in the theory of context: context is taken into account"5.
-It also explains the phenomenon of contextual variant, which is the change that occurs at the level of the morphological structure of the word according to its position in the context6, in addition to the change that is due to the semantic shift, like shift by imagery or interpretation.
+That is what is called in the theory of context: contextual completeness, which consists of: "a sentence which is incomplete in itself, but complete if context is taken into account"5.
+It also explains the phenomenon of contextual variant, which is the change that occurs at the level of the morphological structure of the word according to its position in the context, in addition to the change that is due to the semantic shift, like shift by imagery or interpretation.
 That is why I preferred the previous definition as it contains these meanings.